 Mobile App Development Tools That Are Open Source

-Open source app development tools can be a boon to developers due to their free (and, obviously, open source) nature.
+Open source mobile application development tools can be a boon to mobile app developers due to their free (and, obviously, open source) nature.

 “I’m a big believer in prototyping and early validation.
 Before diving into development, I highly recommend sketching your app idea on the paper and iterating it until your target audience gets it.
 Prototyping on Paper is a great choice that can save you hours of development work later.
 If you set clear goals, you can go from idea to functioning prototype in one day.”

 The setback of open source, however, often includes a steeper learning curve than some of their paid counterparts.
 If you have the time to learn them, it may be worth saving the extra dollars.

 Here are some open source mobile app dev tools you can choose from:

 Framework 7 used to be iOS only, but now offers Android support as well.
 If you want to develop an app that looks and feels like a clean iOS app even on Android, Framework 7 is for you.

 The Ionic Framework is based on the Sass CSS language.
 It’s also cross-platform, meaning it can run on multiple operating systems.
 It’s pretty easy to use and can also be integrated with AngularJS to build more advanced apps.

 Ionic also has a library of mobile-optimized HTML, CSS, and JS CSS components, tools and gestures, and works with predefined components.
 A command-line interface provides features like logging, emulators, and live reload.

 Here’s what Tony Gilyana, co-founder of Formilla Live Chat, had to say about Ionic: